Cheesecake Stuffed Strawberries

 - 1/2 tsp vanilla extract

-- Cut a small part of the bottom of the strawberry with a sharp knife to create a flat surface for the strawberries to stand on.
-Strawberry prep is done!
+- Cut a small part of the bottom of each strawberry with a sharp knife to create a flat surface for them to stand on.

 - Transfer the cream cheese mixture to a piping bag lined with a star tip, and pipe the filling into each of the prepped strawberries.

 - Top each cream cheese pile with a blueberry or with graham cracker crumbs, if desired.
 Serve and enjoy!